 When the wing moved to Luke Air Force Base, Arizona, on 1 April 1994, the group and squadron reactivated.
 The squadron continued the same mission after the move.
 During 1994 and 1995, it also proved academic training to F-15E aircrews.
-Today, the squadron provides academic and ground-based instruction to support training of the world's finest F-16 and F-35A pilots.
+Today, the squadron provides academic and ground-based instruction to support training of the world's finest F-35A and F-16 pilots.

-Locally Updated on 20 February 2020
+Locally Updated 25 February 2022